 It Takes Practice to Harness the Skill

 Trading with confidence is similar.
 So to answer the question “How do I develop confidence in my trading?” the answer would simply be repetition.
 As with anything, the more you do it, the more comfortable, familiar, and confident of the outcome you will be.
 With a falling wedge pattern for example, a trader that has traded the pattern hundreds of times before versus a trader who may have only traded it twice will obviously hold much more conviction in his trade.
 He is familiar with the possibilities of over-extensions and has likely been in a very similar scenario in the past, giving him the comfort and confidence needed to be certain in his entries and exits.
-The veteran trader’s emotions are dimmed, while the new trader is highly emotional.
+The veteran trader’s emotions are dimmed, while the new trader is highly emotional and reactive.

 Don’t Burn Bridges, Build Them